domiden/tmap/README.md

 | :exclamation: | Currently not working, please do not install it! |
 |---------------|:-------------------------------------------------|

-The easiest way to get ddnomic is to install the development version from
+The easiest way to get `tmap` is to install the development version from
 GitHub:

 ```r